casinca/LLM-quest/llm_quest/moe/README.md

 In the paper, they initially appeared to have a different flow: Apply the softmax to the **top-k logits only**.

-Whereas most implementations I've seen from Google with Gshard, Switch, ST MoE, Outrageous MoEs, DeepSeek or Microsoft DeepSpeed, they all use the same auxiliary loss in 1/ or similar, which requires doing the softmax **on all logits** as we saw above for $P_i$.
+Whereas most implementations I've seen from Google with Gshard, Switch, ST MoE, Outrageous MoEs, DeepSeek or Microsoft DeepSpeed, they all use the same auxiliary loss mentioned in part 1 or similar, which requires doing the softmax **on all logits** as we saw above for $P_i$.
 Thus I thought Mistral wasn't using the same aux loss as others...
 From digging around, found on HF repo this issue: https://github.com/huggingface/transformers/pull/28403.
 It turns out they weren't following the paper formula (softmax on topk) after all but following what others did.